Kudghat

-Kudghat is a neighbourhood of South Kolkata in the Indian state of West Bengal.
+Kudghat is a locality of South Kolkata in West Bengal, India.
+It is a part of Tollygunge area.
+Adjoined localities are Purba Putiary and Paschim Putiary.

+Geography

 Location

 Kudghat is located on either banks of the Adi Ganga, the main flow of the Hooghly River from the 15th to 17th century connecting Kolkata to the Bidyadhari River to the east.
 Further deepened by William Tolly for transportation and trade purposes, it has virtually dried up and now serve as a prime drainage outlet during the rainy seasons.

-Transportation facilities

-The large Kudghat bus depot serves as a terminus of a number of state buses and a private bus.
+Transport

+Bus

+Kudghat has a bus terminal named Kudghat Bus Terminus.
+A variety of AC & Non-AC Buses depart from this terminus.